nextensio/agent/go/README.md

 The platforms directory contains the platforms where the go code runs natively (ie without any CGO etc..), today its just a docker test container platform, tomorrow there can be a linux native agent in there for example

+## Connector

+The connector is expected to run on one platform which is linux, and we will most likely package the connector as a docker container